IBM/universal-connectors/README.md

 3. Output plug-in: Sends normalized events to locations to be consumed by security applications.

+**ALTERNATIVE OPTION FOR TEXT:**

+The Universal Connector is a Logstash pipeline consisting of a series of three plug-ins:

+1. Input plug-in.
+This plug-in ingests events.
+Depending on the type of plug-in, there are settings to either pull events from APIs or receive a push of events.

+2. Filter plug-in.
+This plug-in filters events.
+The filter plug-in parses, filters, and modifies event logs into in a normalized format.

+3. Output plug-in.
+This plug-in takes the event logs in a normalized format and sends it to IBM Guardium (either Guardium Data Protection or Guardium Insights).

 ![Universal Connector - Logstash pipeline](/docs/images/uc_overview.png)

 Universal Connector plug-ins are packaged and deployed in a Docker container environment.

 [Technical demo](https://youtu.be/LAYhVoYMb28)